 If you’re a fan of the St. Louis Blues, you’ve suffered but at the same time, you finally have to feel good about the future of this team.
-This is a team which hasn’t endured a losing campaign since 2007-08 and in 2015-16, finally overcame its playoff bugaboo in the spring of 2106.
-The Blues are loaded in every department – solid in goal, deep on defense, abundant in every type of forward from high-end skill to gritty, determined checkers.
-Their coach is one of the all-time NHL leaders in wins, and none of their key components are anywhere near being past their prime.
+The Blues are loaded in every department – solid in goal, deep on defense, abundant in every type of forward from high-end skill to gritty, determined checkers, and none of their key components are anywhere near being past their prime.

 The Blues hold a share of a unique Stanley Cup record.
 Along with the 1937-38 to 1939-40 Toronto Maple Leafs, St. Louis is one of two teams in NHL history to lose three straight Stanley Cup final series.

 When it doubled in size from six to 12 teams, the NHL opted to house all six of its expansion teams in one division and send the winner of that division to the Stanley Cup final.
 The Blues managed to win the West Division in each of their first three seasons, and thus played in three consecutive Stanley Cup finals.

 They remain the only expansion team to reach the Cup final in their first NHL season but it wasn’t a pretty picture.
 St. Louis was swept in all three finals.